Villajoyosa is a great place to eat. I reckon you could dine well here every day for a fortnight and never visit the same restaurant twice.

 It does help if you like fish or seafood though!
 Not really surprising as Villajoyosa (aka La Vila Joiosa) has its own fishing fleet, with the catch coming in every weekday afternoon.

 If you are not a fish fan, don’t despair.
 There are meat dishes on most menus.
-Vegetarians find life a little harder, but most restaurants have a few veggie or vegan dishes, or will rustle up something on request.
+Most restaurants also have veggie or vegan options too.

-Take a look at these recommendations – they should keep you well fed for a good few days!
-If you’re coming in low season, some places may be closed, so please check online first.
+These recommendations should keep you well fed for a good few days.
+Unlike most online guides you’ll see, we’ve tried them all ourselves.
+Some of them many times!
+If you’re coming in low season, some places may be closed, so check online first.

 Find your restaurant!

-I’ve grouped restaurants in four categories: tap any link below to jump straight to it.
+I’ve grouped restaurants in four categories: tap the link to jump straight to each one.

 - Near the marina